 This Is What Happens In Your Brain When You Miss Your Partner, & It’s Really Intense

 The longing that comes from missing someone can range from minor feelings of sadness to downright agony depending on the relationship and the amount of time you've been apart.
 Naturally, missing your SO is a totally normal reaction to being separated from them.
 Whether you're apart for weeks, or if distance is a constant fixture in your relationship — we can all agree that pining after someone who isn't physically with you really sucks.
-And it's not surprising that the chemical reactions happening in your brain when you miss your partner can explain many of the feelings that may come up.
+So it's not surprising that the chemical reactions and what happens in your brain when you miss your partner can explain many of the feelings that may come up.

 As humans, we are often driven by brain processes we have no idea are occurring on a conscious level, but that doesn't mean that the feelings arising from these processes don't affect us in very real ways.
 According to a study by Yeshiva University neuroscientist Lucy Brown, withdrawal one might experience from a substance and the withdrawal one might experience from a breakup or separation are very similar to the brain.

 So, if your bae is away and you're wondering why you feel totally under the weather, then don't fret.
 To better understand what's going on in the brain of someone who's missing their SO, I spoke with Clarissa Silva, behavioral scientist, relationship coach, and creator of the Your Happiness Hypothesis Method, and licensed psychologist and founder of Rapport Relationships Jennifer B. Rhodes.
 However, before we jump into the science of missing a romantic partner, it's important to understand how romantic attachment works.